Mention @JustWanderMaya and hashtag your photo with #JustWanderWithUs

-I’ve always been under the impression that you’d need to have a minimum $5,000 budget to enjoy Africa.
+I've always been under the impression that you'd need to have a minimum $5,000 budget to enjoy a safari in Africa.
 Is that true?
-How far is Africa anyway?
-If you fly all the way across the globe to get there, can’t we stay as long as possible?
+How far from the United States is Africa anyway?
+If you fly all the way across the globe to get there, how can we stretch our days and experience a long stay?
 When is the best time of year to go?
 What airlines fly direct or with the least stops?
 So many questions and time to get some answers.
-(Illustration by Kenneth Gitonga)

 Photo by: Fine Art America